liam-wiltshire/talks/learning/content.md

 ???

 - The relationship between learning and memory is incredibly close and intertwined.
+   - This makes sense when you think about it - it's great to read something, but to be able to use it, you need to be able to recall it later
-- It is almost impossible for an individual to truly learn something without also having the memory to retain what they have learned, although learning also concerns with the application of that knowledge, which we will consider later - but still requires memory
+- Learning concerns _more_ than just memory for sure - we also have to be able to apply that knowledge, which we will consider later
+- But if you can't remember it, you can't apply it!

 ---